Header image.jpg

 Built environment decision-makers side with the wider public perception, stating they dislike the 'selling out', 'fake news' and biased recommendations associated with influencer culture.

-Drilling down into the construction industry specifically, findings from our research with Competitive Advantage revealed that housebuilders rank the trustworthiness of influencers at an average of 5.8 out of ten, while plumbers and architects place it at 6.5.
+Drilling down into the construction industry specifically, findings from our research with Competitive Advantage revealed that housebuilders rank the trustworthiness of influencers at an average of 5.8 out of 10, while plumbers and architects place it at 6.5.

-But conversely, contractors rank their trust of influencers at 8 out of ten, and in our study of the Futurebuild database, a quarter of respondents had recommended an industry influencer to a colleague or friend.
+But conversely, contractors rank their trust of influencers at 8 out of 10, and in our study of the Futurebuild database, a quarter of respondents had recommended an industry influencer to a colleague or friend.

-These conflicting results from the built environment sector back-up the belief that different audience groups have different views on influencers based on their role and working life.
-More broadly, it also shows that B2B audiences recognise industry influencers as a distinct entity from the more consumer idea of an influencer and as such, have a more positive than negative perception.
+These conflicting results from the built environment sector back up the belief that different audience groups have different views on influencers based on their role and working life.
+More broadly, it also shows that B2B audiences recognise industry influencers as a distinct entity from the more consumer idea of an influencer and, as such, have a more positive than negative perception.

 How you should use influencers in built environment marketing